Print Concepts: What They Are and How to Teach Print Awareness at Home

 • Pointing out print or words in the environment.

-• Explaining what a particular form of print is used for (e.g., books are used to tell stories, menus are used to share information).
+• Explaining what a particular form of print is used for (e.g., books tell stories, menus share information, etc.).

 • Identifying individual words in a story.